Zepeda Rivas v. Jennings (Immigration Detention)

 The plaintiffs asked the court to order ICE to improve conditions at the facilities to a constitutionally acceptable level, including by releasing detainees to enable social distancing.

-The population of the two facilities, which was more than 400 at the time the suit was filed, now stands at about 100.
+The population of the two facilities, which was more than 400 at the time the suit was filed, now stands at well under 100.

 A coalition of legal organizations is representing the plaintiffs, including the ACLU Foundations of Northern California and Southern California, the San Francisco Public Defender’s Office, Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, Lakin & Wille LLP, and Cooley LLP.

 The suit is pending in the U.S. District Court for the Northern District of California.